pivotal-cf/docs-pks/README.md

 | `0.8`  | Not in use | N/A|
 | `pks-patches` | Staging site for not-yet-released TKGI and Enterprise PKS patches. | Publishes to an internal staging site only. |

-**1.11**: The `1.11` branch is used to publish the pre-release v1.11 version of the site.
-Create pull requests on `1.11` to contribute bug fixes or correct technical inaccuracies in the pre-release v1.11 documentation.
+**1.11**: The `1.11` branch is used to publish the live v1.11 version of the site.
+Create pull requests on `1.11` to contribute bug fixes or correct technical inaccuracies in the v1.11 documentation.

 **1.10**: The `1.10` branch is used to publish the live v1.10 version of the site.
 Create pull requests on `1.10` to contribute bug fixes or correct technical inaccuracies in the v1.10 documentation.